-These are typically large areas located in a large hotel or multi-use complex that contain gaming tables, casino personnel and equipment, such as roulette, blackjack, slot machines, dice game (craps) tables, poker tables, etc. Some may be multi-floor and some have side areas for special gaming, bars, restaurants and show rooms that are often located adjacent to the main floor.
-Adjacent administrative offices, cashiers, money counting rooms, security monitoring rooms may be included in the casino area.
-Architecturally, casino designs use ornate facades with high ceilings and a generous use of mirrors to enhance the appearance of grandiose wide-open spaces.
+Casinos are typically large areas located in a large hotel or multi-use complex that contain gaming tables, casino personnel, and equipment, such as roulette, blackjack, slot machines, dice game (craps) tables, poker tables, etc..
+Some may be multi-floor and some have side areas for special gaming, bars, restaurants, and show rooms that are often located adjacent to the main floor.
+Adjacent administrative offices, cashiers, money counting rooms, and security monitoring rooms may also be included in the casino area.
+Architecturally, casino designs use ornate facades with high ceilings and a generous dispersal of mirrors in order to enhance the appearance of grandiose, wide-open spaces.

-Casinos also require a complex energy system design to provide power, light, complete environmental control, fire/life safety, water, telephone systems and communication lines.
+Regardless of location, casinos also require a complex energy system design in order to provide power, light, complete environmental control, fire/life safety, water, telephone systems, and communication lines.
 They are often operated 24-hours a day, every day, and occupancy can vary widely.
-Areas with slot machines have a high floor load.
-Security systems and personnel are a major consideration.
+Areas with slot machines especially have a high floor load.
+Security systems and personnel are also a major consideration.

 Energy Use Information

 The two main energy users are lighting and HVAC - specifically cooling.
-The lighting load constitutes a large percentage of the cooling requirements so the HVAC loading tends to be fairly flat.
-Typical casinos will have an average hours use of demand in excess of 600 hours per month.
+The lighting load constitutes a large percentage of the cooling requirements, so the HVAC loading tends to be fairly flat.
+Typical casinos will have an average hourly usage in excess of 600 hours per month.

-Floating casinos typically use water-cooled chillers, rejecting heat to the river or seawater.
+Floating casinos typically use water-cooled chillers, rejecting heat into the river or seawater.
 A refrigerant head-pressure control may be needed, depending on the temperature variation of the water.
-Special seawater condenser tubes are usually used to resist corrosion.
-Heating can be from boilers or multi-stage electric duct heaters, depending on the vessel location.
+Special seawater condenser tubes are usually used in order to resist corrosion.
+Heating can come from boilers or multi-stage electric duct heaters, depending on the vessel location.

-- Older inefficient systems should be investigated for upgrading or replacement, particularly if CFC refrigerants are used
+- Older and/or inefficient systems should be upgraded or replaced, particularly if CFC refrigerants are used

-- Continuously monitor the amount of smoke in the room to determine whether the fresh air dampers are full open or flow is reduced to the design minimum
+- Continuously monitor the amount of smoke in the room in order to determine whether the fresh air dampers are fully open or if flow has been reduced to the design minimum

-- Add energy conservation concepts discussed above if not already in use
+- Implement any energy conservation concepts discussed above that are not already in use

-- Innovative ventilation systems like electric desiccants, heat pipes, enthalpy wheels may be recommended
+- Innovative ventilation systems like electric desiccants, heat pipes, or enthalpy wheels may be recommended

-Hot water is used for food preparation and cleanup, employee locker room showers, and rest rooms.
+Hot water is used for food preparation and cleanup, employee locker room showers, and restrooms.
 Hot water consumption varies significantly among individual facilities.
-Refer to the specific various applications for more detailed information.
+Pleas refer to the section on the specific application for more detailed information.

-Consider heat pump water heaters where the casino and the associated hotel are connected.
-The best design may be to install water source heat pumps to supply the casino cooling and then reject the heat removed to a water-to-water heat pump at the hotel.
+Consider heat pump water heaters wherever the casino and the associated hotel are connected.
+The best design may be to install water source heat pumps in order to supply the casino cooling and then reject the heat removed to a water-to-water heat pump at the hotel.

-Most water heating is done separately from the building heating system using direct resistance or gas heaters, and in some cases, point-of-use heaters.
+Most water heating is done separately from the building heating system and uses direct resistance or gas heaters, and, in some cases, point-of-use heaters.